Skip to main content

 A Zone 2 run is an easy effort where you can hold a conversation.
 In heart rate terms, it is about 60% to 70% of your maximum heart rate.
 Most longevity research points to 3 to 4 hours per week of Zone 2 work as a strong target for healthspan, the years of life spent in good health.

 Running is generally not bad for your knees, despite the old myth.
 Studies of long-term recreational runners show lower rates of knee arthritis than non-runners.
-Running becomes hard on the knees when you ramp mileage too fast, run on a major leg-length difference without correction, or ignore real pain.
+Running becomes hard on the knees when you ramp mileage too fast, run on a major leg-length difference without correction, or ignore pain that lasts.

 Deep-Dive Questions